 "Unless the multiverse has converged and you're actually a parallel Kido Jou who also got sunburned this morning, I'm pretty sure we live in the same world," she scoffed.

 "You know what I mean."

 "No, I really don't.
 I'm not being difficult."
-Well, maybe a little, she was.
+Well, maybe a little.
 But only because he made a rejection (rejection!) feel like a break-up.
 "I just don't see why you won't even give me a chance.
 We always have fun together, don't we?"

 "Fun isn't the best basis for a relationship."

 "Well, there's another way we're different."